ozawa-hi/agatereports/README.rst

 Introduction
 ------------
 AgateReports is a pure Python tool to generate reports without extensive coding.
-It currently relies on Jaspersoft Studio `<https://sourceforge.net/projects/jasperstudio/>`_ to graphically position reporting elements on a report layout.
+It currently relies on Jaspersoft Studio `<https://sourceforge.net/projects/jasperstudio/>`_ to graphically position reporting elements on a report layout and ReportLab to generate PDF files.

 .. image:: ./docs/img/overview.png
     :width: 832px